-This MGM horror production starred real-life circus side-show performers (a cornucopia of 'human oddities', including Siamese twins Daisy and Violet, Prince Randian - the "Living Torso", Johnny the 'half-boy', the armless girl, the bearded lady, and three 'pinheads' or microcephalics).
+This MGM horror production starred real-life circus side-show performers - a cornucopia of 'human oddities', including Siamese twins Daisy and Violet Hilton, Prince Randian - the armless and legless "Living Torso," Johnny Eck the 'half-boy' (with nothing below his waist), the armless girl (the "Living Venus de Milo"), the bearded lady Olga Roderick, transvestite Schlitze, Koo Koo (suffering from progeria), Betty Green (the "Stork Woman"), and three 'pinheads' or microcephalics.
 It was an out-of-the-ordinary picture not easily forgotten, causing both revulsion and fascination.

 In the film's terrorizing and shocking climax, strong man Hercules (Henry Victor) and aerialist Cleopatra (Olga Baclanova) were both pursued in parallel by the grotesque 'freaks' with knives during a stormy night, crawling through mud in vengeful pursuit of their victims.
-The film was released officially (five months after disastrous preview showings) and found to be exploitative, abhorrent and "loathsome" with "unwholesome shockery," although it also portrayed the 'abnormal and the unwanted' as resilient and adaptable human beings with complete compassion and understanding.
+The film was released officially (five months after disastrous preview showings when people fled from the theatres) and found to be exploitative, abhorrent and "loathsome" with "unwholesome shockery," although it also portrayed the 'abnormal and the unwanted' as resilient and adaptable human beings with complete compassion and understanding.
 Overall, it made audiences uncomfortable and engendered fright, uneasiness and animosity.

-After initial preview screenings, MGM ordered Browning to remove the alarming film's most "offensive" segments (approximately 26 minutes), including the original closing scene of an emasculated Hercules singing falsetto (after castration) in "Tetrallini's Freaks and Music Hall".
-And a final epilogue was tacked on with a 'happy ending' to lessen the shock of the film's original ending -- the sight of Cleopatra ("the peacock of the air") turned into a legless human chicken with one eye blinded.
+After initial preview screenings, MGM ordered Browning to edit the almost-90 minute film.
+He removed the alarming film's most "offensive" segments (approximately 26 minutes), including the original closing scene of an emasculated Hercules singing falsetto (after castration) in "Tetrallini's Freaks and Music Hall."
+A "Special Message" was added to the film's beginning to remind viewers of "misshapen misfits" from past stories.
+And a final epilogue was tacked on with a 'happy ending' between Hans and Frieda to lessen the shock of the film's original ending -- the sight of Cleopatra ("the peacock of the air") turned into a legless human chicken with one eye blinded.
 However, the changes in the film did not improve the film's box-office business and it was a major financial failure.
 Tod Browning's career, which was booming after directing Dracula (1931), was destroyed.